Cyber Threat to Businesses

 CFC have nearly 20 years’ of experience in the cyber market and during this time have built up a substantial partner network, ensuring their incident response team knows who to turn to when specific events occur.
 If you read the full article you’ll see how the use of specialist partners in the example outlined enabled the insured to negotiate the ransom amount down significantly, arrange payment and decrypt and clean the data and applications before transferring it to a new environment.
 Had they not had this service in place, the costs incurred would likely have been much higher and could have led to their inability to provide a service to their customers.

-For More details on Cyber Insurance and how we can help your business Call Sean or Martin on 091 563518 or check our website https://www.burkeins.ie/cyber-and-data-protection-insurance/
+For More details on Cyber Insurance and how we can help your business Call a member of our team on 091 563518 or check our website https://www.burkeins.ie/cyber-and-data-protection-insurance/

 – The full article from our partner specialist Cyber Insurers CFC underwriting is available here